wie1900/REL/README.md

 ## Usage
 In general, using the application involves working with two types of documents and balancing them.
 Since the program is designed for a small business, it makes sense to distinguish between clients to whom products are sold and invoiced (revenues) and clients from whom products are purchased (expenses).

-Hence, the first group is customers (related to revenues) and the second group is contractors (related to expenses).
+Hence, the first group is _Customers_ (related to _Revenues_) and the second group is _Contractors_ (related to _Expenses_).

 ### Customers / contractors
 There are separate pages for both groups, where their list is presented.
-There are also options for editing and creating the appropriate type of document (Add Rev. / Add Exp.)
+There are also options for editing and creating the appropriate type of document (_Add Rev._ / _Add Exp._)

 ### Revenues
-Documentation of new revenue is to add revenue for the selected customer (list on the Customers page).
+Documentation of new _Revenue_ is to add revenue for the selected customer (list on the _Customers_ page).
 This document contains data from the application, customer data and a list of added items with their quantity and price.

 While adding new revenue, the program automatically displays the documents created in a given month, suggesting the next free number for an invoice.

 ### Expenses
-Documentation of new expense is similar, but with a selected contractor (list on the Contractors page).
+Documentation of new _Expense_ is similar, but with a selected contractor (list on the _Contractors_ page).
 In contrast to the revenue, the expense document contains only the total value in addition to the contractors data.

 ### Balance sheets
-The reports page provides an overview of the total, annual and monthly balance sheet, where you can access all created documents, edit them and preview/print to PDF invoices (for revenues only).
+The _Reports_ page provides an overview of the total, annual and monthly balance sheet, where you can access all created documents, edit them and preview/print to PDF invoices (for revenues only).

 ## Screenshots